econ-ark/DynX/README.md

-# Dyn-X: Graphical Modular Dynamic Programming
+# DynX: Graphical Modular Dynamic Programming

 ⚠️ **Experimental Development Build** – APIs and documentation are incomplete.⚠️

-Dyn-X is a directed-acyclic-graph (DAG) framework for solving recursive dynamic models.
+DynX is a directed-acyclic-graph (DAG) framework for solving recursive dynamic models.
 It combines functional recursion with a practical graph representation of what would otherwise be an infinite-dimensional problem.

-Unlike general graph libraries (e.g. *TensorFlow*), Dyn-X represents **both** computational operators **and** the functional objects that define a recursive problem.
+Unlike general graph libraries (e.g. *TensorFlow*), DynX represents **both** computational operators **and** the functional objects that define a recursive problem.